ForgottenProgramme/goalz/README.md

-# 100-days
+# Goalz

-A VERY simple python CLI tool to track your "100 Days" goals.
+A VERY simple CLI tool written in Python to track your "100 Days" goals.